ldsanchez/smart-contract-wallet-se/README.md

 # Dapp

-Using Scaffold-ETH is easy to prototype these complex interactions between Owner and Guardians, from the Debug tab we can test everything before creating the interface for our Dapp, by opening several browers each one representing a different wallet / actor.
+Using Scaffold-ETH is easy to prototype these complex interactions between Owner and Guardians, from the Debug tab we can test everything before creating the interface for our Dapp, and by opening several browers each one representing a different wallet / actor.

 ## From the Owner perspective